What are Neuromodulators?

-More popularly known by their branded names, Botox or Dysport, neuromodulators are a very popular way to address forehead and brow wrinkling created by repetitive movements or that form when making certain facial expressions.
+More popularly known by their branded names, Botox and Dysport, neuromodulators are a very popular way to address forehead and brow wrinkling created by repetitive movements or that form when making certain facial expressions.
 Neuromodulators relax the treated muscles and therefore reduce the appearance of wrinkles.

 What are My Neuromodulator Options?

-Botox & Dysport
+Botox vs. Dysport

-What Skin Concerns Can They Treat?
+What Skin Concerns Can Neuromodulators Treat?

-•Crossed or lazy eyes
+Crossed or lazy eyes

-Downtime & Side Effects
+Downtime & Side Effects after Botox Treatment

 There is no downtime after Botox, Dysport, or Xeomin treatments.
 The most common side effect is the skin becoming raised and slightly red at the injection site.
 This will subside within a few hours and should not be terribly noticeable.
 Sensitivity will be increased, so you should protect your skin from too much sun exposure in addition to avoiding strenuous exercise.
 You should avoid rubbing or manipulating the areas for the next 24 hours for the best results.

-Schedule a Consultation
+Schedule a Consultation about Botox Near Detroit

 If you are interested in learning more about your neuromodulator options and if they are right for you, call the CosmedicDerm office today to schedule a consultation.
 Dr. Shauna Diggs and her staff are ready to offer you best-in-class medical and cosmetic care as Michigan’s leaders in comprehensive skin health and rejuvenation.
 These days, your options aren’t just limited to Botox Cosmetic, which is why people choose CosmedicDerm for the most personalized suggestions and the latest techniques and formulas for the best-looking complexion of their life.